kevin-cantwell/dotmatrix/README.md

 # Dot Matrix

-A _very_ simple and fun package + tool for encoding images to all-braille unicode representations.
+A simple and fun package & command-line utility for encoding images to all-braille unicode representations.
 It can be used as a standalone command-line utility or as a package.

 Currently only jpeg, static gif, and png types are supported.